Commitment + Clinical Leadership = Better Outcomes

 The main difference between whole grain and refined bread is the state of the seed.
 Whole grains contain the bran, germ, and endosperm, while refined grains have the bran and germ removed from them.1

-The bran and germ in whole grain bread assists your body in the digestive process by breaking down starch into glucose.
+The bran and germ in whole grain bread assist your body in the digestive process by breaking down starch into glucose.
 This can help your body regulate its blood sugar levels, making whole grain bread a good option for diabetics.2

 The next time you go grocery shopping, make an effort to swap out your refined grains for whole grain options.
 This is one small diet change you can make to start eating healthier.